bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 "- And please accept my apologize, mister Scale... anduur".
 The apology sounded sincere, but came off a bit half-hearted.
 "That wasn't very kind of me - I was merely surprised to see another tall indivi..." but he cut short when Yurgunn almost stepped on his toes.

 "Listen up, crick" she said in a harsh tone poking his armor.
 "There are certain things we talk o'bout, and certain things we don't.
-And we almost through the list of what we don't.
+And we're almost through the list of what we don't.
 But I can inform yeh, that business is on the 'do'-list, so how 'bout we stick to that one, eh?".

 The tension in the room was so thick you could carve in it.